What is Order Management?

 Order Entry and Capture

-The order management process begins when a customer places an order through various channels, including:
+The order management process begins when a customer places an order through any of several channels, including:

 - E-commerce platforms and mobile apps